gttkeith/python-saxo/README.md

 # python-saxo
-Python wrapper for Saxo Bank's OpenAPI
+Python wrapper for interacting with Saxo Bank's OpenAPI

 ### You'll need
 * Python 3.4 or above